Anduin2017/AnduinOS-Docs/Applications/Development/Docker/Docker.md

 !!! warning "The link above may be outdated"

     The link above may be outdated.
 Please visit the [official website](https://www.docker.com/products/docker-desktop) to get the latest version.

+!!! warning "Unable to automatically upgrade this application"

+    The above command only installs the launcher.
+If you run `sudo apt upgrade`, it won't upgrade it automatically.
+You will need to manually rerun the above command to upgrade.

+    This is because the software provider didn't setup a repository for automatic updates.
+You will need to check the official website for updates.